Get ready for the event

 UK National Research Facilities: Access, Use and Impact

 This session will showcase the capabilities of multiple UK National Facilities that can further aid battery research.
-Our panel includes:
+Chaired by Dr Jen Hack, our panel includes:

 1515 - 1545